UNIX and Security

 During the Bell Labs days, the UNIX environment was designed by programmers, for programmers, within an open, non-private environment.
 These programmers worked together on their projects and shared their files with each other, to resolve problems, without any thoughts about security.

-Soon, universities and corporations began to install UNIX and added new features, in their own labs and data centers, allowing users to start using this new operating system; all this, without any real regard for security.
+Soon, universities and corporations began to install UNIX in their own labs and data centers and began to add new UNIX features.
+They began to allow users to start using this new operating system without any real regard for security.
 Some of the more worrisome security oversights were related to networking (remote login, remote command execution, network file systems, diskless workstations, email, etc.).
-These features opened up opportunities for unauthorized access to the operating system.
+These features opened opportunities for unauthorized access to the operating system.

-After doing an in depth analysis on the above, there are other features that should be reviewed to further secure the environment.
+After doing an in-depth analysis of the above, there are other features that should be reviewed to further secure your environment.